lovehhf/edx-documentation/en_us/open_edx_release_notes/source/cypress.rst

 Open edX Course*.

 ======================================================
-Original Open Response Assessment Problems Depracated
+Original Open Response Assessment Problems Deprecated
 ======================================================

 When you access a course that contains an open response assessment created